GunhoChoi/Basic_Optics/README.md

 2. Why Camera sensors are on a flat plane? why not spherical shape like eyeballs?
 3. Why does PSF get broader as high frequency data gets eliminated?
 4. How does convolution theorem holds true?
+5. Why is 3D OTF donut-shaped?
+How can we fill the missing parts?